alttch/eva3/doc/corescript.rst

 Periodic events allow core scripts to act as scheduled jobs.

 Currently periodic events are launched every minute only.
-However it is highly recommended to check the event topic to have corescripts backward-compatible with the future EVA ICS releases.
+However, it is highly recommended to check the event topic to have corescripts backward-compatible with the future EVA ICS releases.